buildpacks/rfcs/text/0000-pack-manifest-list-commands.md

 #### When a user wants to create a manifest list using a manifest outside the user's repo.

-Let's suppose the following user case: A user wants to create a manifest list `foo/my-manifest:my-tag` using a manifest outside his repository `foo` for example `other/external-manifest:latest`.
+As a pack user I want to create a manifest list `foo/my-manifest:my-tag` using a manifest outside my repository `foo` for example `other/external-manifest:latest`.

+The user invokes a command similar to: `pack manifest create foo/my-manifest:my-tag other/external-manifest:latest`

-In this case, pack will need to *copy* the external manifest `other/external-manifest:latest` into `foo` repository `foo/external-manifest:latest` and then uses this reference into the manifest list created.
-Pack should at least *warn* the user about this operation.
+In this case, pack will need to *copy* the external image `other/external-manifest:latest` into `foo` repository `foo/external-manifest:latest` and then uses this reference to create the manifest list.
+In such as case `pack` should:
+ - *warn* the user about this operation, for example with a message
+ - *ask the user for confirmation* before executing the operation

 #### When a user wants to create a manifest list referencing a manifest list

+As a pack user I want to create a manifest list using a reference to another manifest list

+The user invokes a command similar to: `pack manifest create foo/my-manifest:my-tag foo/another-manifest:latest`

+In this case, pack should:
+ - add into the **manifests** array of objects a reference to the manifest index using the media-type `application/vnd.oci.image.index.v1+json` (nested index)

 # Migration
 [migration]: #migration